Phase I & II Environmental Site Assessment Services

 When recognized environmental conditions are identified, PPM provides expert Phase II ESA services to determine if soil, groundwater, inside air quality, or structures are impacted in accordance with ASTM and Environmental Protection Agency standards.
 Visual inspections play a crucial role in identifying these conditions.
 We can help you avoid environmental liens whether you have commercial or industrial property.

-We design targeted work scopes to determine if adverse environmental conditions subject property to risks by sampling an analysis of all potentially impacted media and comparing the findings to state and federal action levels.
 This includes Phase I environmental concerns (and Phase II when necessary) stemming from the runoff of adjoining properties.
 Remember, surrounding properties can sometimes create environmental liabilities for you.
 It may also harm your property value.
 Our assessments ensure regulatory compliance, helping you meet legal requirements and identify potential environmental risks, thus decreasing the likelihood of costly liabilities in the future.

 Specialized Environmental Testing and Compliance Services